THE IEA IS GETTING ON TRACK

 Governments, businesses, industry groups and investors rely on analysis by the International Energy Agency (IEA) to guide their energy decisions.
 Yet the IEA’s energy scenarios (aka descriptions of the future energy demand based on a set of assumptions) currently guide decision-makers towards failure in meeting the Paris climate agreement goals.

-There are two major problems with recent World Energy Outlooks (WEO):
+Until this year, there were two major problems with the World Energy Outlook (WEO):

-First, most of the IEA’s flagship report is devoted to a business as usual scenario*, which would lead to between 2.7 and 3.3°C of warming.
+First, most of the IEA’s flagship report was devoted to a business as usual scenario, the Stated Policies Scenario (STEPS), which would lead to between 2.7 and 3.3°C of warming.

 Second, the WEO contains a climate scenario called the “Sustainable Development Scenario” (SDS), but it is not aligned with the Paris goal of striving to limit warming to 1.5°C.